What we treat

 Noticing more hair in the shower drain or on your pillow can trigger worry and confusion.
-It’s natural to start looking for possible causes, and one question that comes up again and again is: “Can shampoo cause hair loss in women?”
+It’s natural to start looking for possible causes of your hair loss, and one question that comes up again and again is: “Can shampoo cause hair loss in women?”

 Here’s what the science actually says about shampoo and hair loss.